 The v.
-III version debuts a novel firmware scheme for our Si5351A VFO which allows a move away from DSB transmission to SSB, by a new process we are calling AFP-FSK (Audio Frequency Processed-FSK).
+III version debuts a novel firmware scheme for our Si5351A/MS5351M VFO which allows a move away from DSB transmission to SSB, by a new process we are calling AFP-FSK (Audio Frequency Processed-FSK).
 The SSB transmittted signal is generated by a unique process of measuring the input audio frequencies, then through software, producing the RF frequencies (pure FSK, not AFSK) directly by the VFO, eliminating the need for any mixing which creates unwanted sidebands.
-This innovative firmware and related hardware design changes by Kazuhisa “Kazu” Terasaki (AG6NS) and Steve Weber (KD1JV), allow ~5W signal on bands from 160m thru 10m for FT8, FT4, JS8CALL, WSPR, and RTTY modes.
-The receiver sensitivity was measured at <0.4uV (-115dBm).
+This innovative firmware and related hardware design changes by Kazuhisa “Kazu” Terasaki (AG6NS) and Steve Weber (KD1JV), allow ~5W signal on bands from 160m thru 15m, ~4W for 12-10m for FT8, FT4, JS8CALL, WSPR, and RTTY modes.
+Though effective sensitivity is somewhat dependent on sound board quality and can pull signals out of noise, 0.1uV on the lower frequency bands and slightly less sensitive on the higher frequency bands is typical.
 The board is the same size as earlier versions, (3.0″ x 3.12″), and all the components are included for the transceiver, VFO, and band module kits for 40/30/20m.
 Bare module boards are available for additional bands.
 Each band module has automatic sensing to set the VFO to the appropriate band at start up.

 The transceiver runs the popular free digital programs.
 Some programs require an accurate time synchronization program, such as Dimension 4, or many of the other free ones available.
 Users will need two generic 3.5mm stereo jumpers to your computer or tablet microphone/speaker jacks on the sound card.